safe-global/safe-docs/reference/safe-core-sdk/auth-kit/web3auth-modal.md

 **Returns**
 An instance of the `Web3AuthModalPack` class that implements the `SafeAuthPack<TPack>` interface.

-⚠️ The following methods shouldn't be called directly but used from the `SafeOnRampKit` instance instead. ⚠️
+⚠️ The following methods shouldn't be called directly but used from the `SafeAuthKit` instance instead. ⚠️

 #### `init()`